Francode77/Unsupervised_HAR/README.md

 #### **A. Segmentation**

+For data segmentation we use a seperate dataset with labeled movements.
+The challenge here is that these movements have only a small similarity to the unlabeled data, which was obtained from live usage.

-By running the file 'segmentation_labeled.ipynb' we can create segments in the timeseries data by detecting changepoints.For this I use the ruptures library.
-This library detects shifts in a signal and creates a so-called changepoint.
+By running the file 'segmentation_labeled.ipynb' we start creating segments (frames) from the *labeled* timeseries data by detecting so-called changepoints.
+For this I use the ruptures library.

-To determine the sensitivity of this detection on the *unlabeled data*, we empirically apply different treshold settings on different the signals in the *labeled data*.
+To determine the sensitivity of this detection on the *unlabeled data*, we empirically apply different treshold settings for different (sets of) signals in the *labeled data*.

 For example, we split the data according to signal shifts in the x axis of accelerometer 1 with treshold 1.
 We do the same for the y axis of accelerometer 2 with a different treshold, and so on...

-This can be seen here: the background colours represent different labels, and the changepoints are marked as red vertical lines.
+In the next image, the background colours represent different labels, and the changepoints are marked as red vertical lines.

 ![image](/assets/segmentation_1_signal.png)

 We do this for another batch of 3 signals in the same timeseries.

 ![image](/assets/segmentation_3_signal.png)

+Finally we add each changepoint and apply it on the timeseries data with all the signals.

 Through empirical method we obtained treshold values that are satisfying for the scope of the project.
 To reduce the number of resulting frames we remove changepoints that are too close to eachother and replace them with their mean datapoint.